wp-plugins/pictcha/readme.txt

 = Features =

 1. Simple and ludic CAPTCHA .
-2. Recycles concentration and time involve in solving the problem to improve itself by learning from human users.
+2. Recycles concentration and time involved in solving the problem to improve itself by learning from human users.

 = How It Works =